WHAT FLORAL TOOLS DO YOU NEED FOR DIY FLOWERS?

 It is easy to become overwhelmed by DIY because there is a fear that you need to have official training and tools.
-It would really help if you knew what was really necessary, right?
-Well here it is, learn what you need certain tools for and what you can skip all together.
+You don't!
+Learn what you need certain tools for and what you can skip all together.

-Floral Scissors: This is one prep tool you MUST have as a DIY'er.
-Floral scissors are quite different from kitchen scissors in a couple ways.
-They have sharper ridges that are designed to cut through layers of each stem which prevent stem crushing.
+Floral Scissors: This prep tool is a MUST for a DIYer.
+Floral scissors are quite different from kitchen scissors in a couple of ways: They have sharper ridges that are designed to cut through layers of each stem to prevent crushing stems.
 When stems are crushed the flowers cannot draw up water evenly and tend to die quickly.
-Floral scissors are much sharper than kitchen scissors and have not been used on tough materials that dull the scissors.
-They cut straight through the stems without fraying or crushing the stems.
-You will need floral scissors to cut the stems which will prevent bacteria plugging and hydrate the flowers properly.
+Floral scissors are very sharp and cut straight through the stems without fraying or crushing the stems.
+You will want floral scissors to cut the stems to prevent bacteria plugging that stops flowers from hydrating.

-Floral Knives: If you have floral scissors, it is not absolutely necessary to purchase floral knives because they are quick and come in handy for pruning.
-While making arrangements you need to remove and separate flowers to create arrangements.
-If you separate sections or pull off a leaf you can damage the stem, it is better for the flowers if you use a floral knife that makes a clean cut.
+Floral Knives: If you have floral scissors, it is not absolutely necessary to purchase floral knives, but they come in handy for quick pruning.
+While making arrangements you'll need to remove and separate flowers to create arrangements.
+If you separate sections or pull off a leaf you can damage the stem, and it is better for the flowers if you use a floral knife to make a quick clean cut.

-As you can tell there are many uses for floral foam.
-However, if you are making hand tied bouquets, corsages, boutonnieres, and clear vase centerpieces, then there is no need for floral foam.
-If you are going to DIY flowers, keeping things simple will save you from buying addition supplies and cut the arrangement time down.
+If you are making hand tied bouquets, corsages, boutonnieres, and clear vase centerpieces, then there is no need for floral foam.
+If you are going to DIY flowers, keeping things simple will save you from buying additional supplies and cut the arrangement time down.
 If you want a very specific shape, practice ahead of time so you have a better idea of how many flowers you need and how to work with floral foam.
 Keep in mind that you will need to use floral adhesives if you plan on using foam for hanging arrangements.

 Floral Tape: There are a few types of floral tape.
 The most commonly used is called stem wrap.
 This tape is used to hold bouquets together as well as boutonnieres and corsages.
 The tape sticks to itself when pulled tight.
 When wrapped around stems it securely holds together to form professional looking bouquets, boutonnieres, and corsages.
 It comes in multiple colors but most commonly is used in green to camouflage itself and hide the mechanics of your arrangements.
 This is a highly recommended product!

-Other types of floral tape are available such as waterproof floral tape and clear floral tape.
-These can be used for gridding and holding floral foam and mechanic tools into place.
-Gridding is the process of putting clear tape at the top of a vase in order to hold an arrangement shape like in the photo to the right.
+Other types of floral tape are available such as waterproof floral tape and clear floral tape These can be used for gridding and holding floral foam and mechanic tools into place.
+Gridding is the process of putting clear tape at the top of a vase in order to hold an arrangement shape.